32-Year-Old Center – Arizona Coyotes

 Boyd Gordon Contract Information:

-Signed a three-year contract with Edmonton in July of 2013.
+Signed a three-year, $9 million contract with the Oilers in July of 2013.
+Traded to the Coyotes in June 2015.

 To instantly reveal our fantasy analysis of every player – including Boyd Gordon – simply subscribe now.